What is a self-employed capital allowance?

 - You only need to pay tax on £80,000 (£100,000 minus £20,000).

-Self-employed: writing down allowances
+Self-employed: writing down capital allowances

-The 'writing down allowance' can be used if you've spent more than your annual investment allowance limit of £200,000 on capital assets, or if the item doesn't qualify for AIA (eg. cars, gifts or items you already owned before you started using them in your business).
+The 'writing down allowance' can be used if you've spent more than your annual investment allowance limit on capital assets, or if the item doesn't qualify for AIA (eg. cars, gifts or items you already owned before you started using them in your business).

 It works by allowing you to deduct a percentage of the value from your profit each year, giving you some tax relief.

-This percentage depends on the item.
+This percentage you can deduct depends on what the item is.

 How to claim writing down allowances